zhouxiaomao/python-chirp/doc/index.rst

 What should I use?
 ------------------

+Rule of thumb:

+* Consumers (workers) do not request acknowledge (ACKNOWLEDGE = False)

+* Producers request acknowledge if they don't do bookkeeping (ACKNOWLEDGE = True)

 For simple message transmission, for example sending events to a time-series database we recommend :py:attr:`libchirp.Config.ACKNOWLEDGE` = `True`, since chirp will cover this process out of the box.